don-smith/learning-holochain/basic-tutorial.md

 * To solidify the understanding of these concepts for the author (me).
 * To provide a path that might help others on this learning journey.

 The plan is to explain _some_ concepts when we bump up against them, but I'll provide links to learn more about _other_ concepts.
-I probably won't be consistent - and I'll most likely refactor some topics/steps into other documents as I move through the completion of this thing.
+I probably won't be too consistent initially - and I'll most likely refactor some topics/steps into other documents as I move through the completion of this thing.
+But eventually, I'd like it to be a useful on-boarding resource for aspiring Holochain devs.

+> This tutorial is maintained on [GitHub](https://github.com/don-smith/learning-holochain) and available for easy reading and collaboration on [HackMD](https://hackmd.io/@donsmith/basic-hc-tut).
+If you have any questions or improvement recommendations, [please leave a comment](https://hackmd.io/@donsmith/basic-hc-tut), rather than creating an issue on GitHub.

 ## Where we're going